bobafouette/NotebookScraper/README.md

 # NotebookScraper

-## Decription
+## Description

-Made to scrap content from webiste & dump it to files.
+Made to scrape content from websites & dump it to files.
 The output file format is made to be compatible with `notebooklm`.
-This is ideal to recursively scrap content from a documentation website and use it in a notebooklm project.
+This is ideal to recursively scrape content from a documentation website and use it in a notebooklm project.

 ## How to use it

-Fill the `doc-scraper.toml` file :
+Fill the `doc-scraper.toml` file:

-- One section per site to scrap
+- One section per site to scrape
 - In each section:
-  - Provide a list of css selectors that will be used to scrap the content
+  - Provide a list of CSS selectors that will be used to scrape the content
-  - Provide a list of css selectore to target links that the scraper will follow A very simple example is provided in the `doc-scraper.toml.default` file.
+  - Provide a list of CSS selectors to target links that the scraper will follow A very simple example is provided in the `doc-scraper.toml.default` file.

 Install the package in a virtual environment and source it, or via pipx.